 Getting to Thailand

-Most people travel in Thailand by plane.
-Bangkok is a major air hub, with almost every international carrier landing at Bangkok’s international airport.
+Most people travel to Thailand by plane.
+Bangkok is a major air hub, with almost every international carrier landing at Bangkok’s international airports.

-Don Mueang International Airport were reopened in October 2012 to take the pressure off Suvarnabhumi International Airport.
-It is now the main hub for budget and domestic flights, including Air Asia and Nok Air.
-Although this 90-year-old airport might not be pretty, with recent renovations and less air traffic, travelling via Don Muang is usually trouble-free.
+Don Mueang International Airport was reopened in October 2012 to take the pressure off Suvarnabhumi International Airport.
+It is now the main hub for budget and domestic flights.
+Although this 90-year-old airport might not be pretty, with recent renovations and less air traffic, travelling via Don Mueang is usually trouble-free.